ahettlin/angular-cli-workshop/Exercise-1.md

 ### Build configuration

-Angular handles the entire process of taking your Typescript, HTML, and SCSS files and building them into an application.
+Angular handles the entire process of taking your TypeScript, HTML, and SCSS files and building them into an application.
 The configuration for how this is done is held in the following files

-* `tsconfig.json` holds the primary configuration for the Typescript compiler and dictates how your typescript files are converted into javascript files for browsers to consume.
+* `tsconfig.json` holds the primary configuration for the TypeScript compiler and dictates how your TypeScript files are converted into javascript files for browsers to consume.
 * `tsconfig.app.json` and `tsconfig.spec.json` both extend the primary `tsconfig.json` file to specify which files to compile and where the output should be emitted.
 One is for the main application and the other is for your specs (tests).
 * `angular.json` is the configuration file that specifies how the Angular CLI should build, test, lint, or serve your application.
 This file is fairly complex.
 Take a quick review of it and notice where other files are referenced.
-A full explanation of this file is out of scope, but you can read the [documentation](https://angular.io/guide/workspace-config) if you're interested in the details.
+You can read the [documentation](https://angular.io/guide/workspace-config) if you're interested in the complete details of this file.

 ### Test configuration

-Tests are configured to run though the Jasmine Spec Runner via Karma. this configuration is stored in the `karma.conf.js` file.
+Tests are configured to run though the [Jasmine Spec Runner](https://jasmine.github.io/pages/getting_started.html) via [Karma](https://karma-runner.github.io/latest/index.html). this configuration is stored in the `karma.conf.js` file.
 This file is referenced from the test architect inside the `angular.json` file, where it also points to `src/test.ts` for which test files to run.
 By default, all files matching `*.spec.ts` are run.
 You do not need to modify any of these as part of this workshop.

 ### Additional files